rupeshpawar93/machine-assignment/readme.md

 Here mongodb is used as database and hosted at https://mlab.com/. jsonwebtoken is used to create token for user authentication. mutler and fs package used for uploading and removing file.

+Use token for other api (upload,remove and listing) received from signin api in header:
+Authorization: Bearer token